raymand211092/purple-plugin-delta-2/README.md

 `~/.purple/plugins`.
 When running pidgin, you'll now have the option to add a "Delta Chat" account.

+If it doesn't show up, chances are pidgin can't find the various shared libraries the .so depends on.
+You can run `ldd ~/.purple/plugins/libdelta.so` to confirm.
+I'll document fixing this after the build and install system is settled.

 At present, the "Username" and "Password" account fields correspond to email address and password, respectively.
 Many important settings also show up on the "Advanced" tab - if left blank, the plugin will attempt to automatically detect